mik3f0x/ui-api-project/README.md

 # Lorem Picsum API UI interface

 Lorem Picsum is an API that returns random images of any exact, desired size.
-This UI is a user friendly webpage that accesses the Lorem Picsum API and allows the user to choose an exact height and width, either by direct entry or by dragging the edges of the image box, to generate a random stock photo.
+[This UI interface](https://mik3f0x.github.io/ui-api-project/) is a user friendly webpage that accesses the Lorem Picsum API and allows the user to choose an exact height and width, either by direct entry or by dragging the edges of the image box, to generate a random stock photo.

 ## Description